How to Inspect a Crawl Space?: Steps, Checklist

 5. Inspect rim joists for spray foam coverage or air leaks

-10. Check the sump pump and French drain system in crawlspace
+10. Check the sump pump and French drain system in crawl space

 1. Check for interior perimeter drains or French drain systems